Hosam Al-Samarraie

 Research interests

-I am interested in designing and developing user interfaces (UI) and digital solutions that are tailored to specific users’ needs and preferences.
-User adaptive interaction is one key theme that I am very interested in exploring.
-For example:
+Specifically, I am interested in investigating, designing, and developing user interfaces (UI) and digital solutions that are tailored to the specific needs and preferences of learners.
+One key theme I focus on is user-adaptive interaction.
+For instance:

-• My work on the development of digital recommender systems offers new ways for maintaining long-term engagement, cognitive load, and attention among learners.
-Users’ emotional changes and use of digital tools are also part of my research.
-For example, I studied the potential of using Emotional Intelligence in characterising individual preferences of UI design.
-I also used EEG to examine changes in users’ emotions when adapting or using new interfaces.
+2. My research on the development of digital recommender systems offers novel approaches for maintaining long-term engagement, managing cognitive load, and capturing user attention in learning contexts.
+I also explore users' emotional changes and their use of digital tools.
+For example, I have studied the potential of using Emotional Intelligence to characterize individual preferences in UI design.
+Additionally, I have used EEG (electroencephalography) to examine changes in users' emotions during the adaptation or use of new interfaces.

-I am also very interested in developing guidelines and recommendations to various design problems.
+Another aspect of my work involves developing guidelines and recommendations for various design problems.
 For example:

-• In my work on defining individual perceptual and brain patterns for predicting personality and preferences, I developed a new methodological procedure that consists of four phases and an understanding of how these phases work together.
-In my opinion, these phases can replace the currently used methods for assessing the personality and preferences of online users, which is a useful and hitherto ignored.
+1. In my research on defining individual perceptual and brain patterns to predict personality and preferences, I have developed a new methodological procedure consisting of four phases that collectively provide a comprehensive understanding.
+These phases can potentially replace existing methods for assessing the personality and preferences of online users, which has been an overlooked area of research.

-• My work on BCI and eye-tracking have practical applications in routine tasks and promoting life-long learning.
-I am interested in developing new design guidelines and recommendations based on the integration of culture, hand dominance, and other individual traits.
-I aim to provide new prospects to the user-centred design of healthcare and learning systems by showing how certain design features can influence users’ interaction, memorability and readability.
+2. My work on brain-computer interfaces (BCI) and eye-tracking has practical applications in routine tasks and promoting lifelong learning.
+I am interested in developing new design guidelines and recommendations by integrating factors such as culture, hand dominance, and other individual traits.
+The aim is to enhance user-centered design in healthcare and learning systems by demonstrating how specific design features can influence users' interactions, memorability, and readability.

-As we know, psychology is an essential part in the study of users’ needs, and I am interested in exploring how certain behavioural, cognitive, and emotional traits can advance our understanding of UI design.
-I regularly use Brain-Computer Interface (BCI) and eye-tracking methodologies to help me understand individual learning behaviour, interaction, cognitions, and emotions.
-I also use eye-tracking tools (through pupil dilation and pupil variation during saccades and fixations) to measure aspects related to users’ attention, cognition, and interaction, especially when processing visual information or interface design elements in natural settings.
+As we acknowledge the significance of psychology in understanding user needs, I am particularly interested in exploring how behavioral, cognitive, and emotional traits can advance our understanding of UI design.
+BCI and eye-tracking methodologies are employed to investigate individual learning behaviors, interactions, cognition, and emotions.
+Eye-tracking tools, including pupil dilation and variation during saccades and fixations, are used to measure aspects related to users' attention, cognition, and interaction, particularly when processing visual information or interface design elements in natural settings.

 PhD supervision